Keys of the Righteous

 Keys of the Righteous is a surviving 1918 American silent drama film directed by Jerome Storm and written by C. Gardner Sullivan.
 The film stars Enid Bennett, Earle Rodney, George Nichols, Josef Swickard, Karl Formes, and Gertrude Claire.
 The film was released on February 18, 1918, by Paramount Pictures.

 Preservation status

 A print exists in the Library of Congress collection.

 Reception

 Like many American films of the time, Keys of the Righteous was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 4, the striking of man on head with cane, closeup of two men exchanging glances regarding young woman, all dance hall scenes up to time young woman is seen at table with father, man with arm around young woman at table in cabaret, stout woman talking to young woman at table with father, woman soliciting man at door of saloon, the intertitle "Leave me alone, I'm broke", Reel 5, two intertitles "A charge which if proven" etc. and "If you father was looking for you there" etc., and all scenes of woman derelicts before judge at bar.

+The Kansas Board of Review required the removal of two completely different scenes.
+In reel 3, an intertitle saying "You damned drunken liar, get out of this house." was eliminated, and so was a closeup of a drunken woman in reel 5.